UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: Introduction

-\textit{First}, the pre-training module can leverage the inherent structure of the unlabeled data to learn class-distinguishing information, so that only a few labels are needed for fine-tuning. \textit{Second}, benefiting from the self-supervised representation learning, the pre-training module can learn features transferable across domains by disentangling the domain and class information~\cite{shen2022connect}. \textit{Third}, as \texttt{UniTS} produces unified representations for different pre-training models and downstream analysis tasks, we design a feature fusion module that automatically combines the features of diverse models to jointly facilitate the tasks, so that to avoid the method selection for applications. \textit{Furthermore}, the additional information learned via pre-training can improve the performance of the analysis tasks. \textit{And} the \texttt{UniTS} pipeline can be more efficient when conducting several tasks on one dataset, because the pre-training is needed only once while the fine-tuning usually requires a much less number of iterations compared to the training from scratch.
+\textbf{\textit{First}}, the pre-training module can leverage the inherent structure of the unlabeled data to learn class-distinguishing information, so that only a few labels are needed for fine-tuning.
+The additional information learned via self supervision can also improve the performance of different tasks. \textbf{\textit{Second}}, benefiting from the self-supervised representation learning, the pre-training module can learn features transferable across domains by disentangling the domain and class information~\cite{shen2022connect}. \textbf{\textit{Third}}, as \texttt{UniTS} produces unified representations for different pre-training models and downstream analysis tasks, we design a feature fusion module that automatically combines the features of diverse models to jointly facilitate the tasks, so that to avoid the method selection for applications. \textbf{\textit{In addition}}, the \texttt{UniTS} pipeline can be more efficient when performing several tasks on one dataset, because the pre-training is needed only once, while the fine-tuning usually requires a much smaller number of iterations compared to the training from scratch.

-While there exist several machine learning tools for time series, such as tslearn~\cite{tslearn} and sktime~\cite{sktime}, to the best of our knowledge, our \texttt{UniTS} is the first to \textit{incorporate the self-supervised representation learning for universal time series analysis} to achieve the aforementioned benefits.
-We also integrate user-friendly Web interfaces and flexible modes of hyper-parameter configuration for usability. \texttt{UniTS} is designed as a framework that is \textit{agnostic to model architecture, pre-training algorithm, feature fusion method and analysis task.} The model architecture is taken as hyper-parameters, and the latter three components are designed as templates using the popular sklearn-like APIs, which allows \texttt{UniTS} to be easily extended to support different models, algorithms and tasks.
+While there exist several machine learning tools for time series, such as tslearn~\cite{tslearn} and sktime~\cite{sktime}, to the best of our knowledge, our \texttt{UniTS} is \textbf{\textit{the first to incorporate self-supervised representation learning for universal time series analysis to achieve the aforementioned benefits}}.
+We integrate user-friendly Web interfaces and flexible modes of hyper-parameter configuration for usability. \texttt{UniTS} is designed as a framework that is \textbf{\textit{agnostic to model architecture, pre-training algorithm, feature fusion method and analysis task.}} The model architecture is taken as hyper-parameters, and the latter three components are designed as templates using the popular sklearn-like APIs, which allows easy extension to support different models, algorithms and tasks.